 Based on the writings of Gerald Gardner and Doreen Valiente, Wicca evolved into a coven based ecstatic ceremonial religion centered on a Great Goddess and a Horned God.
 The God is secondary, born, living, dying, and being reborn in alignment with the European agricultural cycle.
 It includes a set of monthly lunar rituals, and four major and four minor seasonal celebrations.

-"Modern Traditional Witch" is the title offered by Laura Tempest Zakroff, who IS the very model of a Modern Traditional Witch - but how can a Witch be both Modern and Traditional?
+"Modern Traditional Witch" is the title offered by Laura Tempest Zakroff, who IS the very model of a Modern Traditional Witch - but how can a Witch be both Modern and Traditional?"Traditional" is derived from many sources, starting with the "Cunning Folk" of Scotland, Ireland, Appalachian America, and other parts of Europe.
+These practices are still alive, and considered valuable by the local communities.

 Other traditional influences come from Norse, Celtic, Slavic, Baltic, ancient Egyptian, Asian, and African cultures.
-Pagan Gods and Goddesses, and even Christian Saints, can be adopted at will.
-The writings of Psychoanalyst Carl Jung are another significant influence.
+Pagan Gods and Goddesses, and their stories, and even Christian Saints, are adopted without prejudice.
+The writings of Psychoanalyst Carl Jung are another notable influence.

-This sounds complicated, but each Witch forms their own personal practice, assembling influences that speak to them personally.
+This sounds very complicated, and it could be, but each Witch forms their own personal practice, assembling elements that speak to them personally.
 This is called a "Curated Path".
-Of course any and all traditions must be adapted to the realities of our time, our urban environments, modern Science, and Commerce.
-While many Modern Witches dream of a cottage in the woods, very few will achieve that.
+Of course any and all traditions must be, and are, adapted to the realities of our time, our urban environments, Commerce, and Science.
+While many Modern Witches dream of a cottage in the woods, most will never see that.

-Modern Witches are mostly solo practitioners, as Witches have always been.
-On the other hand, they are far more social than in the past.
-Sometimes friends get together for group workings, and they attend large conventions, like the Pagan Pride Festivals.
-There they take classes from respected teachers, exchange notes, and buy witchy things.
-Many cities now have Witch, or Occult stores which act as community centers, and the Internet is heavily used.
+Modern Witches are mostly solo practitioners, as Witches have always been, but they are far more social than in the past.
+Friends might get together for group workings, and they attend large conventions, like the Pagan Pride Festivals.
+There they take classes from respected teachers, exchange notes, admire each other's costumes, and buy witchy things.
+Many cities now have Witch, or Occult stores which act as community centers, and the Internet is heavily traveled.

 For Modern Witches, there are no certificates, diplomas, or initiations.
 If you say you are a Witch and you do witchy things, you are a Witch.
 There is no formal structure.
 Social standing is entirely by merit, integrity, and how you get along with your peers.
 It's not a religion, it's a spiritual practice, open to all.

 Witches come in many varieties, all applying spirituality to their interests and daily lives.
-Some are Herbalists, others "Kitchen Witches", Dancers, Artists, Musicians, Nurses, Engineers, or whatever.
-Among the most accomplished Witches are those specializing in healing.
+Some are Herbalists, others "Kitchen Witches", "Hedge Witches", Dancers, Artists, Musicians, Nurses, Engineers, or whatever.
+Among the most accomplished Witches are those specializing in teaching and healing.

 All Witches work with Magic, or they wouldn't be Witches.
-Magic has been defined as "The science and art of creating change in conformity with will".
 Most, but not all, do spells.
 These spells are nothing like in the movies.
 They may be simple, or complex, but all are aimed straight through the Witch's own consciousness, not at externals.
 It is through the Witch's consciousness that Magic happens, and the only way it happens.
-It's not from any outside force.

 Spells are not prayer.
 Prayer asks another entity to take over.
-If that entity is busy or declines, too bad.
+If that entity declines, no joy.
 With a spell, you may sometimes ask another entity for assistance, but it's your show.
 If that entity declines, you're still applying your own power.
 A Witch does not yield their power to another entity.

 Shadow Work is something many Witches do.
 This is based on Carl Jung's works.
-It is delving deeply into one's own self to find the unconscious features of your personality that may be less than ideal, and working to improve them.
+It is delving deeply into one's own unconscious to find aspects of personality that may be less than ideal, and working to improve them.

 Psychologists can easily see how all this affects and changes the Witch, and their relationship with those around them - but how can a spell affect persons or events elsewhere, as Witches hold they do?

 Because our consciousness is not physical, it is held to have agency in this non-physical realm.
 It is held that all consciousness is in touch with this realm and can be affected through it.
-It is also held by Witches and most Pagans there are other entities that work through the Liminal, and that to some entities it may be their own reality.
+It is also held by Witches and most Pagans, there are other entities that work through the Liminal, and for some entities it may be their own reality.
+Some may be helpful, others not so much.

-I am not a Witch, but I have had at least eight experiences that can best be explained by such a mode of communication.
+I am not a Witch, but I have had at least eight experiences that can best be explained by a Liminal realm.
 Perhaps any one of them could be blamed on an extremely unlikely coincidence, but eight?
-And no, drugs were not involved.
+And no. Drugs were not involved, not even alcohol.

 Number one is the Altar.
 Here we have a continuum without borders or divisions.
 Many leaving the churches say they are "Spiritual but not Religious".
-Only a few of those folks have an altar.
+A few of those folks have an altar.

-Witches need a lot of altar space, because for them it is their workspace.
+Witches need a lot of altar space, it's their workplace.
 It will be outfitted with wands, candles, pentacles, incense, knives, pens, paper, oils, seashells, feathers, and more.
 The Altar often features images of Pagan Deities, Saints, important ancestors, symbols, or whatever works for the Witch - but Demons and Devils are seldom seen.

-Nothing says "Witch" better than a a Cast Iron Cauldron.
+Nothing says "Witch" better than a Cast Iron Cauldron.
 Today, most Witches have limited space, so 4 to 6 inches is most common.
-2 to 3 gallon cauldrons are available, but 6 inches is probably the most useful size.
+2 to 3 gallon cauldrons are easily available, but 6 inches is probably the most useful size for most.

-Sigils are an important witchcraft tool.
+Sigils are an important tool of the Witch.
 These abstract symbols are posted where the Witch will see them very often.
 While there are published sigils for specific goals, they are far more effective composed by the individual Witch for a specific purpose.
 They are a constant reminder for a specific task.

 Most Witches use divination, particularly the Tarot.
-This forces thinking things over from alternate perspectives, very useful.
-It does not ever predict the future, but gives a viewpoint as to how things are going.
+This forces thinking things over from alternate perspectives, very useful for staying out of trouble.
+Divination is never expected to predict the future, but does give a perspective as to how things are going.

-A few Witches dive deep into Astrology, but for most it's a symbolic clock to coordinate timing of workings, and with other Witches.
-Phases of the Moon are of great interest, planets, not so much.
-Western astrological signs are strictly anchored to the Solar Year, no stars involved.
+A few Witches dive deep into Astrology, but for most it's just a symbolic clock to coordinate timing of workings.
+Phases of the Moon are of great interest, planets, not as much.
+Western astrological signs are not tied to stars. but to the seasons of the Solar Year, so they correspond directly to the seasonal celebrations.

 Every Witch must find their own path through life and witchcraft.
 No two paths will be the same, but one is not wrong and another right.
 What matters is that it works for the Witch.

 What is unethical in mundane life is unethical in spellwork.
-Love spells are particularly tempting, but must be considered with extreme care.
-Trying to force another's will to your own will likely end badly.
+Love spells are particularly tempting, but must be considered with extreme caution.
+Trying to force another's will to your own, will likely end badly.

 Spells must be considered very carefully.
-Unintended consequences are a constent problem.
-The intent must be very specific, and figuring what could go wrong is important.
+Unintended consequences are a constent risk.
+The intent must be very specific, and figuring what could go wrong is critical.
 On the other hand, how to achieve that intent must be very loose.
 The rule is, "Magic finds the path of least resistance", so you must not restrict it without good reason.

 You do not do magic on or for another person without their expressed consent.
 Hexes and Curses are the exception.
 Rule: If you cannot hex, you cannot heal.
 On the other hand hexes must be used with extreme caution, because they can come right back at you.
 Just because someone pissed you off is not justification for a hex.

-Most important of all - you are responsible for your actions and intents, whether it goes well or goes badly.
+Most important of all - whether it goes well or goes badly, you are responsible for your actions and intents.
 Witchcraft and Paganism in general are paths of responsibility and do not offer cheap forgiveness to anyone.

 You are free to see this material as inspiring, interesting, or totaly absurd.
 An increasing number of people are taking it seriously, in whole or in part.
-For you, it's to relate it to your personal reality, or ignore it.
+For you, it's to relate it to your own personal reality.

 Thank you for listening.